PrasannaAdiga/spring-cloud-with-netflix/README.md

             exposure:
               include: "*"
     ```

+### Spring Docs OpenAPI
+To automate the generation of API documentation
+  - Add the dependencies 'springdoc-openapi-ui' and 'springdoc-openapi-webmvc-core'
+  - Run the spring boot application
+  - Access the yml version of api doc at 'host:port/v3/api-docs'
+  - Access the html version of api doc at 'host:port/swagger-ui.html'

 ### Spring Retry
 To run a microservice, after its dependent micro services are ready
   - Use spring retry plugin, to make each microservice to retry connecting to other dependent micro serivces until the dependent micro service is up and healthy.
 Spring retry plugin provides many configurations which we can use

 ### Feign Client
 To intercommunicate between each micro services